|

 step with Elite ideology were defrocked and sold into slavery or turned

 into factory workers.
-Those who
+Anyone who

 scenario,